 Post-Doctoral Stipend Information

-Certain Post-Doctoral Global Fellows meeting eligibility requirements may be considered for a merit-based post-doctoral stipend of US$30,000 for one academic year (or US$15,000 per academic semester), subject to tax, during the appointment period, at the sole discretion of the selection committee.
-In order to be considered for a merit-based post-doctoral stipend, the applicant must be a recent post-doctoral scholar (having attained the doctorate degree within four years of the application deadline) without a tenure-track academic appointment at an institution.
-Please note that we offer a very limited number of these merit-based post-doctoral stipends per year.
+Certain Post-Doctoral Global Fellows meeting eligibility requirements may be considered for a merit-based postdoctoral stipend during the appointment period, at the sole discretion of the selection committee.
+In compliance with NYC’s Pay Transparency Act, the stipend for this position is US$50,000 for the academic year (or US$25,000 per academic semester), subject to any applicable tax(es).
+The rate is based on an expected duration of nine months for the academic year (or four to five months for the academic semester).
+In order to be considered for a merit-based postdoctoral stipend, the applicant must be a recent postdoctoral scholar (having attained the doctorate degree within four years of the application deadline) without a tenure-track academic appointment at an institution.
+Please note that we offer a very limited number of these merit-based postdoctoral stipends per year.
 ALL applicants are encouraged to supplement their participation in the Global Fellows Program by seeking scholarships and grants from other organizations.
 More information will be provided following admission to the program.